peterhartree/notes/src/people/tyler-cowen.md

 Tyler’s interviewing style is widely acclaimed.
 I think his “underrated or overrated” segment may still be somewhat underrated, though.
 To me, it is significantly about teaching us how to think: demonstrating the fertility of marginal thinking and the difficulty of appropriate calibration.

-Stubborn Attachments might be a masterpiece, in any case I suspect it is currently underrated in some circles that should know better.
+Stubborn Attachments might be a masterpiece, I’m not sure yet.
+In any case I suspect it’s currently underrated in some circles that should know better.
 My summary: we tend to be too focussed on wealth distribution, and not enough on wealth creation.
 Wealth is a necessary, nearly sufficient condition for realising values people care about [1].
 If you can increase the long run sustainable rate of wealth creation, compounding generates staggering differences in wealth a few decades down the line.
 This means that the positive consequences of interventions that improve the growth rate dwarf those of nearly all interventions that don’t improve the growth rate.

-- illustration?

 With this in mind, it seems like a good starting maxim is: “maximise the rate of sustainable economic growth”.
 We should make some adjustments away from this (e.g. we can maintain an almost absolute commitment to basic human rights, e.g. “don’t murder”, “don’t torture”) but we should keep in mind just how incredibly expensive such deviations are for future people.
 This implies we should try much harder than we do to minimise the deviation—you can’t casually throw in your favourite causes, or some feel good concessions to the here and now, it really is just basic human rights and, well…  it’s not clear that anything else is above the bar.